jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 **Item Bonus** +1 item bonus to Craft Luxuries

-**Effect** While in a settlement with a specialized artisan, you gain a +1 item bonus to Craft checks made to craft specialized goods like jewelry.
+**Effect** While in a <<settlement|Settlement-Rules>> with a specialized artisan, you gain a +1 item bonus to Craft checks made to craft specialized goods like jewelry.
 )

 item(